Lemon balm: Uses

-Lemon balm is the main ingredient of Carmelite Water, which is sold in German pharmacies.

-The plant is grown and sold as an ornamental plant, and for attracting bees.
-The essential oil is used as a perfume ingredient and in toothpaste.
-The young leaves can be eaten raw.

-Lemon balm is used as a flavouring in ice cream and herbal teas, often in combination with other herbs such as spearmint.
-The leaves can be dried when used for tea.
-It is a common addition to peppermint tea, mostly because of its complementing flavor.
-Lemon balm is also used with fruit dishes or candies.
-It can be used in fish dishes and is the main ingredient in lemon balm pesto.
-Its flavour comes from geraniol (3–40%), neral (3–35%), geranial (4–85%) (both isomers of citral), (E)-caryophyllene (0–14%), and citronellal (1–44%).
-It is also one of the ingredients in Spreewald gherkins.
+Lemon balm is used as a flavouring in ice cream and herbal teas, often in combination with other herbs, such as spearmint.
+The leaves can be used in fish dishes and lemon balm pesto.

 In history

 The use of lemon balm can be dated to over 2,000 years ago through the Greeks and the Romans.
 It is mentioned by the Greek polymath Theophrastus in his Historia Plantarum, written in c.300 BC, as "bee-leaf" (μελισσόφυλλον).
 Lemon balm was formally introduced into Europe in the 7th century, from which its use and domestication spread.
 Its use in the Middle Ages is noted by herbalists, writers, philosophers, and scientists.

 Lemon balm was a favourite plant of the Tudors, who scattered the leaves across their floors.
 It was in the herbal garden of the English botanist John Gerard in the 1590s, who considered it especially good for feeding and attracting honey bees.
 Especially cultivated for honey production, according to the authors Janet Dampney and Elizabeth Pomeroy, "bees were thought never to leave a garden in which it was grown".
 It was introduced to North America by the first colonists from Europe; it was cultivated in the Gardens of Monticello, designed by the American statesman Thomas Jefferson.

 The English botanist Nicholas Culpeper considered lemon balm to be ruled by the planet Jupiter in Cancer, and suggested it to be used for "weak stomachs", to cause the heart to become "merry", to help digestion, to open "obstructions of the brain", and to expel "melancholy vapors" from the heart and arteries.
 'Balm water' or 'Aqua Melissa' was used as a healthy beverage from the 18th century.

-In traditional Austrian medicine, M. officinalis leaves have been prescribed as an herbal tea, or as an external application in the form of an essential oil.